rakkit/rakkit.github.io/_pages/about.md

 Education
 ======
-* Ph.D Candidate in Computer Science, Loughborough University, UK, 2019 ~
+* Ph.D.
+Student in Computer Science, Loughborough University, UK, 2019 ~
 * B.S. in Computer Science with minor of Automation, Zhejiang University of Technology, China, 2015 ~ 2019

 Publications